Posted by Joshua R. Goodbaum in Employment Law

 For the most part, yes.
 Separation agreements are contracts like any other, so the terms of the offer will control.
 If the party making the offer (here, the employer) says, for example, that the offer expires after seven days, then the offer will expire after seven days.
 Of course, if the employer wants to hold the offer open longer than it initially says, then it can.
 From your perspective, you may want to ask your employer for more time to consider the offer, especially if you are waiting to speak with an employment lawyer.

-There is a caveat, though.
-A federal law called the Older Workers Benefit Protection Act (or OWBPA) requires employers to follow certain rules in order to obtain a valid release of legal claims under the federal Age Discrimination in Employment Act (or ADEA), which applies to workers who are 40 or older.
 The rules are extensive, but among the most important is that, in order for the release to be effective, the employee must have been given at least 21 days — or 45 days, under some circumstances — to consider it.
 The employee must also be given seven days after she signs the document in which to revoke or rescind her acceptance, usually by writing directly to the employer.

 8. What if the employer doesn’t pay?

-This is a good question to ask if you were working for a small business or one that you know is in financial trouble or if you are scheduled to receive severance payments over time (often called “structured” payments).
-There are some constructive steps you can take ahead of time to protect yourself against the risk of non-payment, such as including enforcement terms in the separation agreement.
 The employer, for example, could be required to pay you interest if it does not make its payments on time.
-Or you may be able to obtain a personal guarantee from the employer — that is, to have the owner of the business sign the agreement in her personal capacity.
+Or you may be able to obtain a personal guarantee from the employer — that is, to have the owner of the business sign the agreement in her capacity.
 That way, if the employer defaults on the severance payment or goes bankrupt, you can seek payment from the individual.

 9. The employer tells me I “need to sign.”
 Is that right?

 No. Whether to sign is your decision.
 No one can make you sign a contract.
 (In fact, if you sign a contract because someone “made” you, then the agreement might be a product of what lawyers call “duress” and therefore unenforceable.)
-However, you should be aware that, if you do not sign the agreement, you likely will not receive some or all of the benefits described in the agreement.
+However, you should be aware that if you do not sign the agreement, you likely will not receive some or all of the benefits described in the agreement.

-That decision is yours to make, based on a variety of factors too numerous and complex to list here.
-Every situation is different.
-However, you absolutely should not sign the agreement without first understanding all of its terms.
 Severance agreements are detailed and complicated, and lawyers who do not regularly review and negotiate them may be unfamiliar with all of the moving pieces.
 That is why it is often helpful to speak with an experienced employment lawyer to get a full understanding of the proposed deal.

-If you think you might have a legal claim related to your termination (or any other aspect of your employment) — such as a claim of discrimination or retaliation or for unpaid wages — then you should seek legal assistance before deciding whether or not to sign the proposed severance agreement.
+If you think you might have a legal claim related to your termination (or any other aspect of your employment) — such as a claim of discrimination or retaliation, or for unpaid wages — then you should seek legal assistance before deciding whether or not to sign the proposed severance agreement.
 It may be possible to negotiate a better separation package, or it might make sense to take your case to court.
 An experienced employment lawyer can help you consider your options and decide how to move forward.

 Learn More About Severance Agreements